spider-123-eng/Hadoop/README.md

 In this package you will find how to connect to HDFS from Java , Writting a file in to HDFS using Java and how to display the contents of the directory in HDFS from Java Programing .

-Thanks
-Revanth Reddy
-Reach me on : revanthkumar95@gmail.com
+You can reach me for any suggestions/clarifications on  : revanthkumar95@gmail.com